Siziksu/blog/content/post/2019-06-16-how-to-create-a-desktop-file-in-linux.md

 +++
 This example will show you how to create a desktop file.
 For this purpose I will create a desktop file, called `file_name.desktop`, for a program called `program_name` that is installed in the folder `/opt/program_folder/`.

-> Each program have a different hierarchy inside its installation folder.
+> Each program have a different structure inside its installation folder.
 You will have know where it is the program itself and the icon.

-Lets say that the folder hierarchy for the program in this example is the following:
+Lets say that the folder structure for the program in this example is the following:

 {{< highlight Plaintext >}}
 opt/